invrainbow/codeperfect/docs/content/overview/getting-started.md

 - If that doesn't work, you can go to <cite>Tools</cite> > <cite>Obliterate and Recreate Index</cite>.
   This will completely re-index everything (the process that took place when you opened the folder for the first time).

+## Automatic Updates

+CodePerfect automatically and unintrusively keeps itself up to date in the background.
+You don't need to do anything.